-The Company's 2020 Notes, 2021 Notes, 2022 Notes, 2023 Notes, 2028 Notes, 2035 Notes, 2036 Notes and certain of its Foreign Facilities are jointly and severally guaranteed on a full and unconditional basis by the Guarantors.
+The Company's 2020 Notes, 2021 Notes, 2022 Notes, 2023 Notes, 2027 Notes, 2028 Notes, 2035 Notes, 2036 Notes, Revolving Facility and Secured Foreign Facilities are jointly and severally guaranteed on a full and unconditional basis by the Guarantors.
 The Company is a holding company, and its most significant assets are the stock of its subsidiaries.
 The Guarantors represent: (a) substantially all of the sales of the Company's domestic subsidiaries, (b) more than 90% of the assets owned by the Company's domestic subsidiaries, other than real property, certain other assets and intercompany investments and balances and (c) more than 95% of the accounts receivable and inventory directly owned by the Company's domestic subsidiaries.

-The following supplemental financial information sets forth for the Company and its guarantor and non-guarantor subsidiaries: the Condensed Consolidating Balance Sheets as of May 5, 2018, February 3, 2018 and April 29, 2017 and the Condensed Consolidating Statements of Income, Comprehensive Income and Cash Flows for the periods ended May 5, 2018 and April 29, 2017.
+The following supplemental financial information sets forth for the Company and its guarantor and non-guarantor subsidiaries: the Condensed Consolidating Balance Sheets as of August 4, 2018, February 3, 2018 and July 29, 2017 and the Condensed Consolidating Statements of Income, Comprehensive Income and Cash Flows for the periods ended August 4, 2018 and July 29, 2017.